|Home||Tutorials||Animation Samples||PC Security||Links||About|

 Peer-to-peer file-sharing software like Kazaa and all the others are another source for trojans and other malware.
 A good number of today's bugs are designed to spread using your file-sharing software.
 When run on your machine, the malware will put a copy in the share folder, giving it an enticing name to get others to download it.
 A description of one such worm can be seen here at Symantec's site.
 If you were thinking of getting some free, cracked security software from a file-sharing network, you may want to reconsider and get it legitimately...

 If you are a broadband user (cable, DSL) then consider "pulling the plug" and disconnecting when you're not actively using the internet.
 Better yet, turn off the computer, too.
 If it's not hooked up and on, they can't get you.
+But be sure to do all your software updates and patching once you're connected again.

 Important Note: More than a few trojans and other bugs rely on Microsoft software and it's vulnerabilities to infect a computer.
 Consider using an alternative web browser and email client, such as Opera, or Firefox, among others.